example42/example42.github.io/_posts/2018-04-30-puppet_tutorial_part_4.md

 Give a look at [psick's manifests](https://github.com/example42/puppet-psick/tree/master/manifests) to have an idea of the available profiles.

-Some of these profiles are able to manage common system features for Linux (users, cron, sysctl, time and timezones, hostname, hosts file, repositories, system's proxy, dns, motd, nfs, syslog, iptables...) and Windows (users, packages, features, registry keys, services, time...) other are application specific and in some cases can even provide more features that dedicated component modules (apache, openssh, bolt, ansible, mariadb, mysql, docker, gitlab, icinga, java, mongo, openvpn, oracle, openswan, prometheus, php, puppet...).
+Some of these profiles are able to manage common system features for Linux (users, cron, sysctl, time and timezones, hostname, hosts file, repositories, system's proxy, dns, motd, nfs, syslog, iptables...) and Windows (users, packages, features, registry keys, services, time...) other are application specific and in some cases can even provide more features than dedicated component modules (apache, openssh, bolt, ansible, mariadb, mysql, docker, gitlab, icinga, java, mongo, openvpn, oracle, openswan, prometheus, php, puppet...).

 In some cases a psick profile even allows you to choose different modules to manage the same resource (users, sysctl, puppet, php, docker ...).